Childlessness: Social

-Socially, childlessness has also resulted in financial stress and sometimes ruin in societies which depend on their offspring to contribute economically and to support other members of the family or tribe.
-“In agricultural societies about 20 per cent of all couples would not have children because of problems for at least one of the partners.
-Worry about assuring the desired birth rate could become an important part of family life … even after a first child was born. … In agricultural societies up to half of all children born would die within two years … (Excess surviving children could among other things, be sent to childless families to provide labour there, reducing upkeep demands at home.)
-When a population disaster hit – like war or major disease – higher birth rates might briefly be feasible to fill out community ranks.”
+Socially, childlessness has also resulted in financial stress and sometimes ruin in societies that depend on their offspring to contribute economically and to support other members of the family or tribe.
+"In agricultural societies, about 20 per cent of all couples would not have children because of problems for at least one of the partners.
+Worry about assuring the desired birth rate could become an important part of family life … even after a first child was born. … In agricultural societies, up to half of all children born would die within two years … (Excess surviving children could, among other things, be sent to childless families to provide labour there, reducing upkeep demands at home.)
+When a population disaster hits – like war or major disease – higher birth rates might briefly be feasible to fill out community ranks."

-In the 20th and 21st centuries, when control over conception became reliable in some countries, childlessness is having an enormous impact on national planning and financial planning.
+In the 20th and 21st centuries, when control over conception became reliable in some countries, childlessness has had an enormous impact on national and financial planning.
 In societies where child-bearing is a sign of a high libido, childlessness may be viewed as a sign of low libido.
 They may also be disparaged with terms like genetic dead end.

-In some countries, even those with state health and social care services, children often support elderly family members either by becoming their full or part time carers, or by, for example, accompanying them to medical appointments, helping with cleaning and shopping, taking care of intimate personal care tasks or by looking after their finances.
-If national health and care services dwindle due to decreased funding or lack of staff, and if the numbers of people without children nearby increase, the statistics for those left without help and support as they age, are set to soar.
+In some countries, even those with state health and social care services, children often support elderly family members either by becoming their full or part-time carers, or by, for example, accompanying them to medical appointments, helping with cleaning and shopping, taking care of intimate personal care tasks, or by looking after their finances.
+If national health and care services dwindle due to decreased funding or lack of staff, and if the number of people without children nearby increases, the statistics for those left without help and support as they age are set to soar.
 The UK charity, Ageing Without Children, set up in 2012, advocates for those without support from children or others in the future generation.

+In religion

+Several people mentioned in the Hebrew Bible and the New Testament were childless until late in life, and their childlessness was a factor affecting their faith and religious practice, for example Abram and Sarai (later Abraham and Sarah) in Genesis 15-16, Hannah in 1 Samuel 1:1-18, and Elizabeth and Zechariah in Luke's Gospel.